 The return of beavers is the first formal mammal reintroduction in UK history.
 Re-introduction trials and projects are underway or planned in England, Scotland and Wales.
 Read more about the Wildlife Trusts' beaver projects here, and find out where you can see beavers below:

 The first beavers (caught in Norway) were released in Knapdale Forest, Argyll, in May 2009.
 It was the first stage of a five-year reintroduction trial run in partnership between the Scottish Wildlife Trust, The Royal Zoological Society of Scotland, and the Forestry Commission in Scotland.
-In November 2016, the Scottish Government announced that 400 years after being hunted to extinction in the UK, the Eurasian beaver was formally recognised as a native species, and given protected status.
+In November 2016, the Scottish Government announced that 400 years after being hunted to extinction in the UK, the Eurasian beaver would be allowed to stay, and committed to granting beavers legal protected species status.
+In October 2017, a three-year reinforcement project began with the release of three more beavers into Knapdale Forest, with further releases in spring 2018.
 Keep up to date with the latest news from Scottish beaver project to hear about further planned releases.

 A visit to the ‘beaver detective trail’ in Knapdale should reveal plenty of tracks and signs.
 Visit early in the morning and you may be lucky enough to see a beaver!